Python-World/Python_and_the_Web/README.md

 ![Stars](https://img.shields.io/github/stars/Python-World/Python_and_the_Web)
 ![License](https://img.shields.io/github/license/Python-World/Python_and_the_Web)

-Scripts in python that scrape the web, create a bot or use an API to solve a problem.
+Scripts/Programs in python that scrape the web, create a bot or use an API to solve a problem.
-We now have a section for miscellaneous scripts as well.
+We now have a section for miscellaneous scripts/programs as well.

-**Note**: 100 Ideas implemented using python: [python-mini-projects](https://python-world.github.io/python-mini-projects/#/)
+**Note**: 100 Ideas implemented using python🐍: [python-mini-projects](https://python-world.github.io/python-mini-projects/#/)

 ## How to Contribute?